TheTrio/SlickPad/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VMX9v3iGJ88" frameborder="0" allowfullscreen></iframe>

 ### The Code
-SlickPad is extensively coded in Java 8, making use of Javafx 8, the latest package of Javafx.
-At some points, hints of batch scripting is used which makes this an only windows app.
+SlickPad is coded in Java 8, making use of Javafx 8.
+At some points, hints of batch scripting is used which makes this an only Windows app.
 SlickPad makes use of several public libraries like JFoenix, ControlsFx and RichTextFx.
-I would like to thank their creators for their support during this project.
+I would like to thank their creators for developing such awesome libraries.
 This Project is open to anyone, and everyone may contribute in it.

 ### Support or Contact